verysure/nametag/README.md

 License
 -------

-Open source under MIT License. (other than the logo used for default)
+The project is open source released under MIT License. (other than the logo used for default)